mimimelonxxxx/CSE2140CSE2110-Lessons/Notes.md

 * New personnel will need time to become accustomed to the workflow and styles of the project
 * Staff usually need to learn new processes and skills
+* New personnel must adjust to the culture of the new environments (People need to feel welcome so that they can stay for a long time)
+* Staff set in their ways may find adjusting difficult (revolt!)
+* Efficiency of the entire team will decrease as they lack experience with certain software and workloads
 * There may be downtime between system changeovers
   * Transferring data between systems is complex
-* New personnel must adjust to the culture of the new environments (People need to feel welcome so that they can stay for a long time)
+  * Data may be lost during the transfer
 * Transitioning to new systems requires purchasing new (expensive!) equipment and time for users to adjust
-* Staff set in their ways may find adjusting difficult (revolt!)
-* Efficiency of the entire team will decrease as they lack experience with certain software and workloads
+* New systems may omit useful features from the old system

+## Computing Science 10 Review

+### Variables

+Variables are a tool to store data and call data at a later part of the program.
+When naming variables, there are different formats such as camelCase, snake_case, kebab-case, PascalCase (Capitalized), lowercase, UPPERCASE.
+(For IB, UPPERCASE is used for **all** variable names.) camelCase is used for function and method names, lowercase is used for local variables, UPPERCASE is used for global variables.

+When naming variables
+1. The name of the variables can only have alphanumeric characters, underscores(_), or hyphens(-)
+2. Variable names must be unique (case sensitive)
+3. It should be descriptive about the data it stores (so you can remember it)
+4. Can't start with a number